Ethiopia in World War I: During the war

 After the death of Emperor Menelik II in 1913, the uncrowned Emperor Lij Iyasu assumed power in Addis Ababa, despite facing political opposition due to his views on European influence and alternative power structures.
 At the onset of World War I, French and British representatives sought the support of the Ethiopian crown prince as a counter against their German counterparts.
 Rumours circulated that Ethiopia might intentionally join the war, potentially gaining access to the Red Sea via Italian Eritrea.
-Because of diplomatic ties to the Central Powers since 1882, by virtue of the Triple Alliance, Ethiopia would attack Eritrea as the Italian feared.
+Because of diplomatic ties to the Central Powers since 1882, by virtue of the Triple Alliance, Ethiopia would attack Eritrea as the Italians feared.

 During previous conflicts in Europe, Ethiopian elites employed a multilateral approach.
 However, Ethiopia maintained its neutrality in this war, though foreign representatives and the Ethiopian government experienced a number of disputes regarding this stance.
 The Ethiopian government adhered to the principles outlined in the Hague Convention of 1907, which governed the rights and obligations of neutral powers and individuals during land warfare.
 In August 1914, representatives of the Allied powers pressured the Ethiopian government to restrict the usage of communication facilities, and the railway to French Djibouti, for citizens of the Central Powers residing in Ethiopia.

 Lij Iyasu (left) with Dejazemach Tafari Mekonnen (later Emperor Haile Selassie (right) circa 1916.
 Lij Iyasu was deposed after he was accused of being in league with the Central Powers because he allegedly had converted to Islam.

 When Italy joined the Allied Powers in April 1915, Ethiopia found itself surrounded by countries involved in the conflict against Germany and its allies, including the Ottoman Empire and its Yemeni colony along the Red Sea.
-During 1915 and 1916, there Ethiopia appeared noticeably sympathetic towards the Central Powers.
+During 1915 and 1916, Ethiopia appeared noticeably sympathetic towards the Central Powers.
 The Central Powers, in coordination with Turkish support, aimed to open a new front against the British in Sudan, Somalia, and Libya.
 Ethiopia played an important role in this strategy by supplying weapons to the Sanussi and Mohammed Abdullah Hassan.
 As part of their plan to attack the Suez Canal, the Central Powers promised Ethiopia control over the trading post at sea.
 Furthermore, the Germans hoped to alleviate the pressure caused by attacks from Paul von Lettow-Vorbeck's troops in German East Africa.